 I also realised you can’t just take an eraser and lighten up an area that turned too dark…

 Ta-daa!
 I’m actually quite proud of myself for making it look decent on the first try. :D

 I just couldn’t quite figure out how to do the hair.
 ProMarkers have pretty big tips so I couldn’t draw it like I do with coloured pencils.
-With some more practise I’m sure I’ll figure something out though.
+With some more practice, I’m sure I’ll figure something out though.

-Apparently they also make these ultra-fine nibs so that might be worth looking into.
+Apparently, they also make these ultra-fine nibs so that might be worth looking into.

 Also, I experimented with using my fingers to smudge the colour – you can even see the fingerprints if you look closer.
 It did work, although it worked even better when I discovered the set I bought had a blender pen in it… Yeah, turns out it’s much easier to use a blender pen. :P